Passive Activism |

 In 2010 I followed a call to inquire deeper into Eastern philosophies and practices, retreating into the French mountains and living simply for the following 2 years.

-Since then, I have engaged and shared internationally mainly in the dance and improvisation scene, as well as organising readings, facilitating workshops and leading projects on an independent, self-supported basis.
+Since then, I have engaged and shared internationally mainly in the dance and improvisation scene, as well as organizing readings, facilitating workshops and leading projects on an independent, self-supported basis.

 The central concern throughout was to give mountains and rivers a voice, and to offer a space to inquire what 'learning to listen' might stand for.